MCP Server

 URL returned in WWW-Authenticate on 401 |

-Runs as uid 1001 (non-root) in the official container.
+The official container runs as uid 1001 (non-root).
 The /data/payloads host bind mount must be writable by that uid.

 Scale horizontally behind any load balancer.
 Clients supply their key on every request, so there's no sticky session.